Heerozh/spectre/README.md

 `engine.set_filter(factor: FilterFactor or None)`

-Set the Global Filter, filter deletes rows which Global Filter returns as False, affecting all factors.
+Set the Global Filter, engine deletes rows which Global Filter returns as False, affecting all factors.

 ### FactorEngine.clear